orioh/dcard-take-home-test/README.md

 > npm run dev
 ```

-Then you can do the test the web page http://localhost:3000/
+Then you can do the test the on web page http://localhost:3000/

-or you can call testing [get] api "http://localhost:3000/api/test" directly
+or you can send request with [get]-api "http://localhost:3000/api/test" directly

 ### 🎨 Ideas

-Create a "**RateLimitController**" as the middleware,
+#### Rate Limit Control
-this way we can define different rules for each router.
+"**RateLimitController**" is designed as the middleware,  this way we can define different rules for each router.

 For example: